Horse Rescue Success Stories

 Princess is a mustang who was rounded up and sold by the Bureau of Land Management (BLM).
 She was separated from her family and removed from the only life she'd ever known.
 She ended up in the hands of a horse trader that bred her, but neglected to feed her sufficiently or de-worm her.
 She had her foal and continued to lose even more weight while nursing her newborn filly.
 When we bought her (for ten times the price that they can be purchased from the BLM), she was very thin, nervous, and distrustful of humans.
 She had not only been neglected but abused as well.

-We fattened her up, won her trust, trained her to ride under saddle, and now she is one of the children’s favorite horses because she is so stunningly beautiful and gentle.
+We fattened her up, won her trust, trained her to ride under saddle, and she became one of the children’s favorite horses because she was so stunningly beautiful and gentle.
+After 6 years of sharing her with our guests, we sold Princess and another of our horses to a nice family.
+She now has her own special people to love and live with.

 Booger Was A Starving Orphan